francis-pouatcha/multi-party-computing/ecgroups.md

 - $h$ the cofactor, given $h={1 \over n}|\mathbb{E_{(\mathbb{Z_p})}}|$. $h$ is used to limit subgroup of points on which to operate, for some security reasons e.g: [Pohlig–Hellman algorithm](https://en.wikipedia.org/wiki/Pohlig%E2%80%93Hellman_algorithm) on curve25519.

 ## Sample Prime Case Curve secp256k1
-An example is the curve used by bitcoin is secp256k1 and has follwoing parameters:
+An example is the curve used by bitcoin is secp256k1 and has following parameters:
 - $p = \texttt{FFFFFFFF FFFFFFFF FFFFFFFF FFFFFFFF FFFFFFFF FFFFFFFF FFFFFFFE FFFFFC2F}$
 - This is $2^{256} - 2^{32} - 2^9 - 2^8 - 2^7 - 2^6 - 2^4 -1$